sarbosarcar/Crawlr/README.md

-# 🧠 AI Research Assistant
+# 🕸️ Crawlr

-This project automates web research using `CrewAI`, `Tavily`, and `Trafilatura` with structured multi-agent reasoning.
+This project implements a web research based agentic RAG application using `CrewAI`, `Tavily`, and `Trafilatura` with structured multi-agent reasoning.
 It includes web search, content parsing, context synthesis, and final summarization using an LLM.

 ## 🔧 Features